Internal Wire Split Keyboard

 Structure

-Low profile, without a dedicated PCB
+3D printed keyboard case, without a dedicated PCB

 No dedicated PCB